 It begins with the many symptoms that both migraines and sinus headaches share, which include pressure in the face, an association with barometric/seasonal weather changes, and autonomic nervous system dysfunction.
 The autonomic nervous system controls many of the involuntary functions in your body including heart rate, blood pressure, and sweating.
 In the case of migraines, autonomic dysfunction can cause eye redness, eyelid swelling/drooping, tearing, sinus congestion, and even a runny nose.

 Response to treatment can also further drive patients to believe that they have sinus headaches rather than migraines.
 For example, a patient may have a headache involving a pressure sensation in the face, and calls their primary care physician thinking a sinus infection is causing the symptoms.
-The primary care physician then prescribes antibiotics and steroids to treat this assumed sinus infection.
+The doctor will often order a refill of medications that worked in the past for patient’s sinus problems.
 The patient feels better after taking these medications, and believes that the infection is cured.
-The reality of the situation is that steroids can be effective for the treatment of sinus issues and migraines.
-Even without steroids, antibiotics can be perceived as an effective treatment for two reasons.
-First, the patient truly believes he or she has an infection, so the antibiotic has a powerful placebo effect.
-The other reason is that with time, the migraine would have gone away anyway.

 Here’s why you want to know whether you have migraines and not sinus headaches